Chiflik: Adoption

-With no new land to be divided up, the more powerful military commanders began to turn on the Ottoman Empire and its head of state the Sultan.
+With no new land to be divided up, the more powerful military commanders began to turn on the Ottoman Empire and its head of state, the Sultan.
 Instead of focusing on conquering outside forces these military officials started to carve up the Empire into private land holdings that the then weakened Ottoman Empire was forced to recognize.
 These new land holdings could be passed on to their sons.
 Most of the chiflik rulers only controlled small land holdings but some like Ali Pasha of Ioannina ruled autonomous kingdoms inside the Empire.

 Result

-Previously, peasants that taxed under the Timar system enjoyed a relatively liberal system.
-Under the Chiflik system they were ruled as serfs.
-No longer free to work for their own monetary gain they now had to labour under the rule of a feudal lord many days a week plus a larger percent of their harvest was seized.
+Previously, peasants that were taxed under the Timar system enjoyed a relatively liberal system.
+Under the Chiflik system, they were ruled as serfs.
+No longer free to work for their own monetary gain, they now had to labour under the rule of a feudal lord many days a week plus a larger percent of their harvest was seized.
 This increased oppression often led to peasants migrating to areas away from Chiflik control, or to the mountains where Ottoman authority didn't exist.
 The new oppressive system also increased peasant support for nationalist uprising against Ottoman rule in such places as the Balkans and Greece.

 The Chiflik system began to wane in the 1910s as Balkan territories gained independence.
 In Macedonia, peasants seized control of Chiflik lands and began exporting tobacco through Greece.
 After the disintegration of the Ottoman Empire the transition from the Chiflik to others agricultural systems led to events like the Kileler incident.